Last updated: June 2020

 Wall Street (1987)

-Some see this as the embodiment of capitalism, but it’s better viewed as a vision of how some groups view capitalism – by comparing the events depicted in the film to actual business practice, some nuances emerge.
+Some see this as the embodiment of capitalism, but to me it revealed how some groups view capitalism – by comparing the likeliness of the events depicted in the film to actual business practice, some nuances emerge.
 Greed doesn’t need to be good for capitalism to work.

-Antz is an animated film featuring the voices of (among others) Woody Allen, Sylvester Stallone, Sharon Stone, Gene Hackman and Jennifer Lopez.
+An animated film featuring the voices of Woody Allen, Sylvester Stallone, Sharon Stone, Gene Hackman and Jennifer Lopez.
 The protagonist, “Z-4195” is an individualist who challenges the hierarchical structure of the colony, demonstrating a modern parable of rights, responsibilities and ultimately of freedom.
 ‘A Bug’s Life’ came out at the same time and captured more attention, but I found Antz more charming.

 Office Space (1999)